solana-developers/cu_optimizations/readme.md

 }
 ```

+## 2 Data Types
-2. Bigger data types cost more CU.
+Bigger data types cost more CU.
 Use the smallest data type possible.

 ```rust
 // 357